A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-Although choosing $\dir$ orthgonal to $\aff{\sigma}$ means all zero-simplices of $\sigma$ are at the same height in direction~$\dir$, not all~$k$-simplices at this height contribute to the~$k$-indegree of $\sigma$ as shown in \figref{kindegree}.
-Thus, we use the direction computed in \lemref{dir2} to find a tilted direction $\dir_t$, which, together with $\dir$ can be used to compute $k$-indegree.
-The algorithm for doing so (\algref{inkdeg}) is given below.
+If a direction $\dir$ is $K_0$-perpendicular to $\aff{\sigma}$, all zero-simplices of $\sigma$ are at the same height in direction~$\dir$.
+However, not all~$k$-simplices at this height contribute to the~$k$-indegree of $\sigma$, as shown in \figref{kindegree}.
+Thus, if we only use diagrams that are $K_0$-perpendicular to a simplex, we may overcount $k$-indegree.
+To correctly compute the $k$-indegree of a simplex $\sigma$, we combine information from~$\sigma$-isolating directions (\defref{simplexiso}).
+Directions that are $\sigma$-isolating are slight perturbations of $s$, isolating faces of $\sigma$, so that we can check for $k$-simplices at the height of $\sigma$ that are ``attached'' to $\sigma$, but are not actually cofaces of $\sigma$ (see \figref{kindegree} for an illustration of this idea).

-To prove its correctness, we make the following observation.
+To prove the correctness of \algref{inkdeg}, we make the following observation.